California sea lion: Ecology

-Diet and predation
+Diet

-California sea lions feed on a wide variety of seafood, mainly squid and fish, and sometimes clams.
+California sea lions feed on a wide variety of seafood, mainly octopus, squid and fish, and sometimes clams.
 Commonly eaten fish and squid species include salmon, hake, Pacific whiting, anchovy, herring, rockfish, lamprey, dogfish, and market squid.
 They mostly forage near mainland coastlines, the continental shelf, and seamounts.
 They may also search along the ocean bottom.
 California sea lions may eat alone or in small to large groups, depending on the amount of food available.
 They sometimes cooperate with other predators, such as dolphins, porpoises, and seabirds, when hunting large schools of fish.
 California sea lions sometimes follow dolphins and exploit their hunting efforts.
 Adult females feed between 10–100 km from shore.
 Adult males may forage as far as 450 km from shore when water temperatures rise.
 They also have learned to feed on steelhead and salmon below fish ladders at Bonneville Dam and at other locations where fish must queue in order to pass through dams and locks that block their passage.

+Predation

 California sea lions are preyed on by orcas and large sharks.
 At Monterey Bay, California sea lions appear to be the more common food items for transient mammal-eating orcas pods.
 The California sea lions may respond to the dorsal fin of a killer whale and remain vigilant, even when encountering resident fish-eating pods.
 California sea lions are also common prey for great white sharks.
 They have been found with scars made by attacks from both great white sharks and shortfin mako sharks.
 Sharks attack California sea lions by ambushing them while they are resting at the surface.
 California sea lions that are attacked in the hindquarters are more likely to survive and make it to the shore.